cchantep/acolyte/.github/ISSUE_TEMPLATE.md

 ### Actual Behavior

-Please provide a description of what actually happens, working from the same starting point.
+Please describe what actually happens, using the same starting point as above.

-Be descriptive: "it doesn't work" does not describe what the behaviour actually is -- instead, say "function foo() fails with the exception X when the conditions".

-Copy and paste logs, and include any URLs.
+Be specific.
+For example, instead of saying:

+> It doesn't work.

+describe what happens, such as:

+> Calling `foo()` with these conditions fails with exception `X`.

+Please include relevant logs, stack traces, error messages, and URLs where appropriate.

 1.
 2.